What Information Do I Need to Submit a Paper?

 - Will the presentation be of particular interest to students, the public/consumers, international affiliates, or researchers?

 - Would you be willing to speak with the media about your presentation?

 - How much of the content of this proposal has previously been presented at another conference/convention?

 - Was this proposal developed by an ASHA committee, board, or council?

 - Indicate if you are unable to present on any day during the ASHA Convention.
 When you submit a proposal, you agree to present as scheduled and all sessions are final as scheduled.
 We are unable to accommodate requests for date or time changes once the schedule has been finalized, so it is important to indicate any schedule restrictions.

 - Does any presenter listed in this proposal require ADA assistance?

-Review all aspects of your proposal for accuracy, using the header boxes on the screen to navigate back to a previous step to make edits.
+Review and proofread all aspects of your proposal for accuracy, using the header boxes on the screen to navigate back to a previous step to make edits.

 Step 8: General Submission Agreement

 Your proposal is not submitted for review until you agree to the terms of the ASHA Call for Papers Agreement and select the "Submit My Proposal" button.
 You will receive a confirmation of submission via e-mail, and each author will receive an e-mail message containing a link to the ASHA Call for Papers Agreement and a Disclosure Agreement form corresponding to the proposal.
 All authors must agree to the terms of the ASHA Call for Papers and complete the disclosure form.